INTI-CMNB-FPGA/fpga_lib/tcl/README.md

-# Tcl scripts to use vendors tools in a vendor independent way
+# Tcl scripts to use in a vendor independent way

-All the vendors tools support Tcl (*Tool Command Language*) scripting, with additional own commands.
+All the vendors tools supports Tcl (*Tool Command Language*) scripting, with additional own commands.
 Here we try to provide scripts for synthesis, implementation, bitstream generation and programming in a vendor independent way.